-In addition to my interests in lexical access, morphology, and lexical semantics, I have broad, related interests in first language development, bilingualism, and language disorders.
+In addition to my main interests in lexical access, morphology, and lexical semantics, I have broad, related interests in first language development, adult second language acquisition, bilingualism, and language disorders.

 I received my Ph.D. from the Department of Linguistics at the University of Arizona.
-My dissertation examined whether differing levels of experience affects how people from different language backgrounds can learn root-and-pattern morphology—does speaking Arabic or Maltese help?
+My dissertation examined whether differing levels of experience affects how people from different language backgrounds learn root-and-pattern morphology—does speaking Arabic or Maltese help?
 (Spoiler alert: it doesn't—but you produce different errors!)
 I'm still interested in how we learn language and how the languages that we speak affect each other.